The Few Good Women

 Janet takes responsibility for the story categories 'Enslavement', 'Illegitimacy' and 'Prostitution'.

-Fiona Movley
+Fiona Movley M.B.E.

 My family history journey started one winter morning early in 1996.
-Almost three decades later I am as enthusiastic as I was when I first started.
+Three decades later I am as enthusiastic as I was when I first started.
 The stories behind the individuals on a family tree interest me the most and I love to travel in my ancestors’ footsteps.
 I am the 4th generation to have crossed the Atlantic on an ocean-going liner!

 An amateur family and local historian, I am currently studying with the Institute of Heraldic and Genealogical Studies.